East

 Not

-for the first time I misjudged the scale of the map on my phone app.
+for the first time, I misjudged the scale of the map on my iPhone app.
 The walk

 seemed to go on forever, and I had one eye on the clock as my train from Dundee